-Spectrum availability can be another concern for LTE communications due to different carriers having different licensed frequencies for customer use.
-If your organization wants a specific licensed frequency for a private LTE network, you have to obtain the license from the carrier of that particular licensed frequency.
-Depending on where you are in the world, the desired frequency may not be available for private use.
+Spectrum availability can be another concern for LTE communications because different carriers have different licensed frequencies for customer use.
+If your organization wants a specific licensed frequency for a private LTE network, you must obtain the license from that licensed frequency carrier.
+Depending on where you are, the desired frequency may not be available for private use.

-To have true adaptability and mobility within an industrial network, the network infrastructure has to accommodate physical changes, including supporting in-motion people and assets; adding, moving, or removing infrastructure nodes; and changing radio frequencies.
+To have true adaptability and mobility within an industrial network, the network infrastructure must accommodate physical changes, including supporting in-motion people and assets; adding, moving, or removing infrastructure nodes; and changing radio frequencies.
 Rajant Kinetic Mesh networks thrive in changing environments.
 You can easily install BreadCrumb nodes on portable towers, industrial equipment, drones, and other objects for quick and/or temporary connectivity.
-When terrain elevations change or you need to add equipment into the mesh, you can simply pick up light-weight BreadCrumb nodes, put them on portable trailers, and move them to the desired locations.
+When terrain elevations change, or you need to add equipment into the mesh, you can pick up lightweight BreadCrumb nodes, put them on portable trailers, and move them to the desired locations.

 As you add, move, or remove nodes, InstaMesh automatically adapts to the changes.
-New links are established in real time while keeping the network available, intact, and secure with a make-before-break connection system.
-In fact, the more nodes you add, the more communication pathways you establish, and the more resilient your network becomes.
+New links are established in realtime while keeping the network available, intact, and secure with a make-before-break connection system.
+The more nodes you add, the more communication pathways you establish, and the more resilient your network becomes.
 Any maintenance person can be trained to install and move BreadCrumb nodes.

-Spectrum availability is not an issue because our Kinetic Mesh networks use unlicensed and lightly-licensed frequencies which are readily available worldwide.
-Multi-transceiver and multi-frequency BreadCrumb configurations can support the simultaneous use of 900 MHz, 2.4 GHz and 5 GHz unlicensed frequencies as well as the 4.9 GHz licensed frequency.
+Spectrum availability is not an issue because our Kinetic Mesh networks use unlicensed and lightly licensed frequencies, which are readily available worldwide.
+Multi-transceiver and multi-frequency BreadCrumb configurations can support the simultaneous use of 900 MHz, 2.4 GHz, and 5 GHz unlicensed frequencies as well as the 4.9 GHz licensed frequency.
 As a result, your people and assets can communicate in real time over the same frequencies, ensuring seamless integration of applications and data.

-Bandwidth: Huge Volumes of Data, Voice, and Video Need Huge Bandwidth
+Bandwidth: Data, Voice, and Video Demand Immense Bandwidth

 Because LTE bandwidth is divided among clients, the per-client bandwidth is reduced.
-With licensed frequencies, licensees get a small slice of spectrum which can reduce data throughput when you need to move large amounts of data and video.
+With licensed frequencies, licensees get a small slice of the spectrum which can reduce data throughput when you need to move large amounts of data and video.
 Most of the new repeater towers are designed as wireless rather than fiber, which can also restrict per-client bandwidth.
-The only way to increase per-client bandwidth is to add more radios or towers.
+Adding more radios or towers is the only way to increase per-client bandwidth.

 4G capacity has been defined as 3.7bps/Hz/cell, and current LTE technology falls considerably short of that capacity.
 This means that uplink data rates are substantially reduced.
 To increase the data rates, it is necessary to increase channel transmission bandwidths.
-Carrier aggregation makes it possible to utilize more than one channel to increase the overall transmission bandwidth.
-However, carrier aggregation has not been fully implemented; so, when you need to upload high-bandwidth data such as video, you may not have enough bandwidth available.
+Carrier aggregation makes it possible to utilize more than one channel to improve the overall transmission bandwidth.
+However, carrier aggregation has yet to be fully implemented; so when you upload high-bandwidth data such as video, you may need more bandwidth available.

-BreadCrumb wireless nodes with InstaMesh are spectrallyefficient, high-bandwidth nodes with physical-layer data rates up to 270 Mbps.
+BreadCrumb wireless nodes with InstaMesh are spectrally efficient, high-bandwidth nodes with physical-layer data rates up to 270 Mbps.
 With multi-transceiver and multi-frequency BreadCrumb configurations, Kinetic Mesh networks can have multiple devices sending packets over multiple paths simultaneously.
-In addition, you can have multiple data drop-off points throughout the mesh, allowing you to get information from the client device to the network infrastructure quickly.
-These capabilities translate to high bandwidth and high throughput with fewer issues resulting from congestion.
+In addition, you can have various data drop-off points throughout the mesh, allowing you to quickly get information from the client device to the network infrastructure.
+These capabilities translate to high bandwidth and throughput with fewer congestion issues.